 Best Champagne for Grad Photos (and How to Get the Perfect Spray)

 If you’re planning a champagne spray during your Virginia Tech grad photo session, the goal is simple: a big, dramatic burst that looks amazing in photos.
 The good news is you don’t need expensive French champagne.
-For photos, a basic Brut sparkling wine works great and sprays just as well as the fancy stuff.
+For photos, a basic Brut Champange works great and sprays just as well as the fancy stuff.
 Save the expensive bottle for celebrating later.
+Of course you might want a more expensive bottle because of how they look!

 What bottles to buy